-The freckled duck has a distinctive appearance.
+The Freckled Duck has a distinctive appearance.
 It is characterised, in adults, by dark grey to black plumage covered with small white flecks, which gives the duck the ‘freckled’ look.
-The feet, legs and bill of both sexes is of a slate grey colour.
+The feet, legs and bill of both sexes are of a slate grey colour.
 Hatchlings and juveniles are distinguished by a uniform light grey plumage, which they lose around their 32nd week when they undergo a full body moult to assume the adult plumage.

 The males are the larger sex, with an average weight between 700 - 1200g.
 Females have a slightly lower range between 600 – 1200g.
 Both sexes have a length of 50 – 60 cm.

-The freckled duck prefers permanent fresh water swamps and creeks with heavy growth of cumbungi (bullrushes), lignum or tea-tree.
-During drier times, the freckled duck moves from ephemeral (not permanent) breeding swamps to more permanent waters such as lakes, reservoirs, farm dams and sewerage ponds.
+The Freckled Duck prefers permanent freshwater swamps and creeks with a heavy growth of cumbungi (bullrushes), lignum or tea-tree.
+During drier times, the Freckled Duck moves from ephemeral (not permanent) breeding swamps to more permanent waters such as lakes, reservoirs, farm dams and sewerage ponds.

 Nesting usually occurs between October and December but can take place at other times when conditions are favourable.
 Nests are usually located at or near water level and are made from finely woven twigs with a layer of down.